Foreign Broadcast Information Service: Foreign Broadcast Information Service

 With the termination of the OSS following the end of World War II, the service was transferred to the Department of the Army.
 Like many other wartime organizations, the service was threatened with disbandment.
 The possibility of its disbandment was roundly criticized in many different quarters, which helped ensure its survival.
 When President Harry S. Truman created the Central Intelligence Group under the direction of a Director of Central Intelligence by presidential directive on January 22, 1946, the FBIS became part of that group.

 In 1946, the service was renamed the Foreign Broadcast Information Service (FBIS), and became a part of the Central Intelligence Agency (CIA) as that organization was formed following the National Security Act of 1947.
 Its original mission revolved around radio and press agency monitoring, built on what was already becoming an “almost mature, trained and disciplined” organization from the war experience.

 In response to the Cuban Missile Crisis and START Treaty, FBIS was tasked with monitoring for clandestine and encoded messages from all nations and coordinating broadcast media contact points who could instantly broadcast urgent messages on "All Channels" and "All Calls".

 In 1967, the Service's mission was expanded to cover foreign mass media transmitted by radio, television, and print.

 In 2007, Readex announced its plans to create a digital edition entitled Foreign Broadcast Information Service (FBIS) Daily Reports, 1941–1996.
 As of March 2017, this collection is available online via a paid subscription to Readex, as are Daily Report Annexes for 1974–1996.

+The FBIS became the Open Source Center (OSC) within the CIA in 2005; the CIA discontinued public access to OSC in 2013.